 Since joining the Mathematics Mastery partnership, the biggest impact by far has been the increased attainment of our Key Stage 3 students – at all prior attainment levels.

 Our students are now far more confident when approaching complex, multi-step problems.
 They are also increasingly flexible in the methods they apply to problem-solving, for example, using bar modelling.

 My students’ understanding of fractions in particular is far more well established than it has been in previous year groups.
 They contribute actively in lessons and are keen to debate and challenge each other’s ideas.

-Staff really enjoy using the Mathematics Mastery curriculum resources and we’ve definitely grown more confident implementing Concrete Pictorial Abstract (CPA) approach into lessons.
+Staff really enjoy using the Mathematics Mastery curriculum resources and we’ve definitely grown more confident implementing the concrete-pictorial-abstract (CPA) approach into lessons.
 We’ve also felt fully supported in developing classroom talk around maths.